amoralesflor01/amoralesflor01.github.io/_pages/about.md

 ---
 # Hello everyone, I am Alexis (Alex) 😎

-I am currently a computer science graduate student in the Master of Science program UC San Diego.
+I am a 3rd yearcomputer science graduate student in the PhD program UC San Diego.
 My interest is in computer security and online privacy which is the area of research that I am interested in.
-I am set to begin my PhD in Fall 2024 under the guidance of Dr. Imani Munyaka.
+I conduct research under the guidance of Dr. Imani Munyaka.

 <!-- -----------------UNCOMMENT ALL OF THE FOLLOWING TO RESTORE PREVIOUS SITE----------------- -->